-Deer Management Groups are voluntary and are run by representatives of the landholdings in the group’s area.
-The collaborative activities of a group would normally include the carrying out of a coordinated count of all the deer in the area annually.
-This provides a basis for assessing the cull required to meet the combined objectives of group members and to ensure that the deer are managed sustainably – that there is a population of deer suitable in terms of the environment and compatible with other land uses such as farming, forestry, tourism and public recreation, and which makes a contribution to the local economy.
-The annual cull is agreed among members of each DMG.
+Deer Management Groups are voluntary and are run by representatives of the landholdings in the Group’s area.
+The collaborative activities of a Group include the carrying out of a coordinated count of all the deer in the area annually providing a basis for assessing the cull required to meet the combined objectives of members and to ensure that the deer are managed sustainably and within the carrying capacity of their range, taking account of the presence of other domestic stock and wild herbivores.